-Social insurance: Employees up to age 55 earning 3,000 ringgits or less a month (or earning 3,000 ringgits or less a month when first employed) and casual workers.
+Social insurance: Compulsory coverage for employees up to age 55 earning up to 3,000 ringgits a month.
+Previously registered employees who earn more than 3,000 ringgits must continue to contribute.

-Voluntary coverage for employees earning more than 3,000 ringgits a month, on agreement between the employer and the employee.
+Voluntary coverage for employees earning more than 3,000 ringgits a month when first employed, on agreement between the employer and the employee.